FBI Investigating ‘Trump Train’ Convoy Of Trucks That Surrounded Biden Campaign Bus In Texas, Report Says

-The FBI is reportedly investigating a group of pickup trucks and other vehicles flying Donald Trump flags that surrounded a Joe Biden campaign bus on a Texas highway, forcing the Democratic side to cancel a planned appearance.
+The FBI is reportedly investigating a group of pickup trucks and other vehicles flying President Donald Trump flags that surrounded a Joe Biden campaign bus on a Texas highway, forcing the Democratic side to cancel a planned appearance.

 As the New York Post reported, the high-speed confrontation that took place on Friday was caught on video, showing the convoy of trucks approaching and surrounding the bus.
 The report noted that there was at least one minor collision, which took place as some of the trucks allegedly honked horns and forced the bus to slow down.